Use Case Guides

 AI can dramatically accelerate this documentation work.
 But generic AI outputs miss the nuance that makes PM artifacts useful.
 You need prompts that understand product management context.

 This guide provides 40+ AI prompts specifically designed for product managers.
 Each prompt produces professional-quality output ready for your team, stakeholders, and engineers.
+For general prompt engineering foundations, see our prompt engineering guide or how to write prompts for Claude.

 ---